Spelt Flour For Bread

 When making your own bread it is also, in my opinion much easier to make than wheat bread – and quicker too.
 It requires a shorter kneading time and it can be made with just one proving too so it can be made from start to finish in about an hour and a half.

-Over the twentieth century breadmaking seems to have changed from an everyday normal activity to something that is more of a difficult and specialist skill in people’s perception so if the tide is turning again back to people knowing that they can make their own bread this is a good thing.
-I guess breadmaking machines are helping and reduce the time a person hneeds to spend on it while still getting the benefit of freshly made bread.
+Over the twentieth century bread-making seems to have changed from an everyday normal activity to something that is more of a difficult and specialist skill in people’s perception so if the tide is turning again back to people knowing that they can make their own bread this is a good thing.
+I guess bread-making machines are helping and reduce the time a person needs to spend on it while still getting the benefit of freshly made bread.

 For me kneading dough is therapy time!
 Turn on the radio or use the time to allow your thoughts run freely.
-A recent Horizon programme said it is when engages in mundane types of activities that you are often at your most creative.
+It can be very good for your mental health.
 Not that kneading bread is mundane – but it doesn’t take up a lot of brain space – and that is when the magic can really happen – you know when you are just going about some daily chores and suddenly the answer to a problem pops into your head!

 Bread making is some time to yourself, creative and produces a wonderful loaf for you and your family to enjoy!
 So what’s stopping you?